 Dedicated calibrator and controls available

 Applications are available detailing instrument-specific settings for the convenient use of the Randox H-FABP assay on a wide variety of clinical chemistry analysers.

 Heart Type Fatty Acid Binding Protein (H-FABP) is well recognised for its clinical utility in the diagnosis of cardiac events.
 More specifically, its low molecular weight and cytoplasmic location enables it to be a highly sensitive, early risk marker of acute coronary syndrome (ACS).
 However, its diagnostic power extends past cardiac concerns as research has found that it also has potential benefit in the diagnosis of cardiac surgery-associated acute kidney injury (CSA-AKI) 1 2.

 Cardiac surgery-associated acute kidney injury (CSA-AKI) is a well-recognised postoperative complication of cardiac surgery and is the second most common cause of AKI in the intensive care unit (ICU), occurring in up to 30% of patients.
 Of these patients, an estimated 1% will require dialysis with the majority remaining dialysis dependent thus increasing mortality and strain on the health service 3.

-Recent research has supported the use of H-FABP, a traditional cardiac biomarker, and its potential utility as a clinical diagnostic biomarker for CSA-AKI.
+Recent research supports the use of H-FABP, a traditional cardiac biomarker, and its utility as a clinical diagnostic biomarker for CSA-AKI.

 The traditional method adopted for the assessment AKI involves the measurement of serum creatinine (SCr).
 However, the utility of SCr as a biomarker for CSA- AKI is questionable as changes occur 48 hours to 7 days after original insult 4.